 If I get stopped out, I lost.
 I look for the next opportunity.

 If we have a favorable reward:risk, we still come out ahead even if we lose more than 50% of our trades.
+The strategy should already factor in losses.
+It is a non-issue, simply a cost of doing business.

 If your stop gets triggered and then the price goes in your direction, you’re in too early.
 Wait for the stop out move and then get in.
-And you will still lose sometimes.
+To understand who prices move and how it can feel like you are already getting screwed, see Why Prices Move Like They Do (Psychology of Price Movement).

 9. Commentate while you trade